 |BACK List of illustrations HOME|

 Sea ice on the Arctic Ocean has been shrinking since the first satellite observations in 1979.
 Shown here are summer minimums; note the opening of the Northwest Passage across northern Canada in 2007.
-This 2007 minimum was unusually low, shocking observers.
-The decline in area has persisted, especially in summer but also year-round.
-Still more striking, and significant, has been a severe decline in the average thickness of the ice pack, and thus of its volume (graph).
+The 2007 minimum was unusually low, shocking observers.
+The decline in area has persisted (see graph).
+Still more striking, and significant, has been a severe decline in the thickness of the ice pack, so areas that still survive in summer are increasingly fragile.